ghicheon/CarND-Vehicle-Detection/writeup.md

 Even though the beginning output of labels is not perfect, it doesn't matter. after several frames, because I'm using reference counter. when the reference counter is exceeding some water mark(5 frames now), it will show reasonable detectection.
 ![alt text][image5_7]

+I tried to add understandable comments in my code.

 ### Discussion